A wastewater tunnel beneath Malmö

 Number: a total of 11 shafts along the tunnel route

-Depth: 25-30 metres below ground
+Depth: 18–36 metres down into the ground

-Application: tunnelling, evacuation during the construction phase, connection of the existing pipe network, construction of a new pumping station and access for operation and maintenance.
+Application: tunnelling, evacuation during the construction phase, connection of the existing pipe network, construction of a new pumping station and access for operation and maintenance